wikipathways/pvjs/README.md

 ```
 $ node devserver
 ```
-and you should be able to pull up test pathways from the [test page](http://localhost:3000/test/).
+and you should be able to pull up test pathways from the test page at http://localhost:3000/test/.

 You can test as you develop by installing the Chromedriver and other browser plugins for WebDriver manager.
 Do this from the terminal with:
 ```